Open-Transactions/protocol-docs/docs/OTServerContract.md

 * `hostname`: The hostname of the server.
 * `port`: The port the server is listening on.
 * `URL`: The URL of the server, which includes the hostname and is the same as the `serverURL`.

+# Notes
+Perhaps the `entity` element is reused somewhere.
+If it is not it might be interesting to merge `entity` and `notaryServer` into one element.
+Both elements now describe the same thing.

+Also the attributes `hostname` and `port` seems quite redundant since both can (and should) be encoded in the `URL` attribute.
+Perhaps this was done for the benefit of the client.
+If that is the case one should consider adding the attribute `protocol`.
+These three attributes combine into an URL.